-A Scout at the lower ranks is primarily in the learning phase of his Scout career.
-In order to learn at a reasonable pace, attendance at the Patrol and Troop meetings and monthly campouts is critical in teaching the skills necessary for advancement.
-The Troop expects Scouts to attend 60% of Troop Meetings (24 meetings), 60% of eligible campouts (6 campouts), and summer camp.
-Scouts are encouraged to participate in at least 3 Troop level Community Service activities during the year, including Eagle Projects.
-Scouts are encouraged to begin some limited work on Merit Badges while working their way up to First Class.
+A Scout in these earlier ranks is primarily in the learning phase of his Scout career.
+In order to learn at a reasonable pace, attendance at Patrol and Troop meetings combined with monthly campouts is essential in learning the skills necessary for advancement.
+The Troop expects Scouts to attend 60% of Troop Meetings, 60% of eligible campouts, and encourages summer camp attendance.
+Scouts are required to participate in Troop Level Community Service activities during the year, including Eagle Projects.
+Scouts are encouraged to begin work on Merit Badges, but not at the expense of gaining basic scout skills.